 Thus, the primal optimal set is unbounded.
 This implies that the dual feasible region of the reformulated primal does not have a strictly feasible point.
-Consequently, the results that we established for the primal applies to the dual; (i) this implies that all BFSs of the dual are degenerate; (ii) the equality system for the dual feasibility contains implicit redundancies and thus the Newton equation that appear in the interior point method (3.12) becomes very ill-conditioned near an optimum.
-More details for loss of strict feasibility in the dual is given in Appendix A.3.
+Consequently, the results that we established for the primal applies to the dual; (i) this implies that all BFSs of the dual are degenerate; (ii) the equality system for the dual feasibility contains implicit redundancies and thus the Newton equation that appears in the interior point method (3.12) becomes very ill-conditioned near an optimum.
+More details for loss of strict feasibility in the dual is given in Section A.3.

-4 Numerical Investigation
+4. Numerical investigation

 We now provide empirical evidence that FR is indeed a useful preprocessing tool for reducing the size of problems as well as for improving the conditioning.
 We do this first for interior point methods and then for simplex methods.
 In particular, this provides empirical evidence that lack of strict feasibility is equivalent to implicit singularity.
-All the numerical tests are performed using MATLAB version 2021a on Dell XPS 8940 with 11th Gen Intel(R) Core(TM) i5-11400 @ 2.60GHz 2.60 GHz with 32 Gigabyte memory.
-We use three different solvers in our tests: (i) linprog from MATLAB9; (ii) SDPT310; and (iii) MOSEK11.
-MATLAB version 2021a is used to access all the solvers for the tests, and we use their default settings for stopping criteria.
-Note that MOSEK has a preprocessing option.12
+All the numerical tests are performed using MATLAB version 2021a on Dell XPS 8940 with 11th Gen Intel(R) Core(TM) i5-11400 @ 2.60 GHz 2.60 GHz with 32 Gigabyte memory.
+We use three different solvers in our tests: (i) linprog from MATLAB9; (ii) SDPT310; and (iii) MOSEK.11 MATLAB version 2021a is used to access all the solvers for the tests, and we use their default settings for stopping criteria.
+Note that MOSEK has a preprocessing

-4.1 Empirics with Interior Point Methods
+4.1.
+Empirics with interior point methods

-In this section we compare the behaviour for finding near-optimal points with instances that do and do not satisfy strict feasibility.
+In this section we compare the behaviour for finding nearoptimal points with instances that do and do not satisfy strict feasibility.
 More specifically, given a near optimal primal-dual point $(x^, s^) \in \mathbb{R}^n{++} \oplus \mathbb{R}^n{++}$ obtained from an interior point solver, we observe the condition number, i.e., the ratio of largest to smallest eigenvalues of the normal matrix at (x^, s^) :

-$$\kappa \left(AD^A^T\right), \text{ where } D^ = \operatorname{Diag}(x^)\operatorname{Diag}(s^)^{-1}.$$ (4.1)
+$$\kappa(AD^A^T)$$ , where $D^ = Diag(x^)Diag(s^)^{-1}$.
+(4.1)